 At the countrywide level, the racial-ethnic distribution of public policy majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Public Policy, too.
-About 3.4% of those with this major are international students.
+Public Policy appeals to people across the globe.
+About 3.3% of those with this major are international students.
 The most popular countries for students from outside the country are: